vuo/vuo/documentation/api/Main.md

 Vuo comes with several resources for programmers:

    - An SDK, which includes:
-      - The Vuo framework (including nodes, compiler, renderer, and runner)
+      - The Vuo framework (including nodes, compiler, and runner)
       - The Vuo command-line tools
    - Source code for everything in the SDK
    - Example Qt projects for creating add-ons to Vuo